 Bayesian uncertainty analysis#

 In this notebook it is shown how the MCMC-algorithm can be used to estimate the model parameters and quantify the (parameter) uncertainties for a Pastas model using a Bayesian approach.
-For this the EmceeSolver is introduced, based on the emcee Python package.
+For this purpose the EmceeSolver is introduced, based on the emcee Python package.

 Besides Pastas the following Python Packages have to be installed to run this notebook: